-In fact civilizations such as the Greeks were one of the first to develop showers systems, and from there other grand civilizations developed their own plumbing like systems, expanding on this, delivering indoor plumbing as well.
+In fact, civilizations such as the Greeks, were one of the first to develop shower systems, From there, other grand civilizations developed their own plumbing like systems.
+Thus, expanding on this, delivering indoor plumbing as well.

-Exercising in many different forms, such as aerobics to yoga, can act as a stress reliver and an emotional resilience to acute stress.
-But, if you're not the "exercising-type" person, maybe you can utilize a soothing bath to get a stress-reducing effect!
+Exercising in many different forms, such as aerobics and yoga, can act as a stress reliver and an emotional resilience to acute stress.
+However, if you’re not the “exercising-type” person, maybe you can utilize a soothing bath to get a stress-reducing effect!

-This same study discussed that "immersion bathing induces increased blood flow and metabolic waste elimination".
-The theory is that this alone can help you feel more refreshed, physically.
+This same study discussed that “immersion bathing induces increased blood flow and metabolic waste elimination”.
+The theory is, this alone can help you feel more refreshed, physically.

 Your skin is also known to release endorphins (feel-good hormones) with warm water.
 So seemingly this could be an easy, therapeutic activity, to indulge in after a long day of work.